Random matrix: Optimal control

 In optimal control theory, the evolution of n state variables through time depends at any time on their own values and on the values of k control variables.
 With linear evolution, matrices of coefficients appear in the state equation (equation of evolution).
 In some problems the values of the parameters in these matrices are not known with certainty, in which case there are random matrices in the state equation and the problem is known as one of stochastic control.
 A key result in the case of linear-quadratic control with stochastic matrices is that the certainty equivalence principle does not apply: while in the absence of multiplier uncertainty (that is, with only additive uncertainty) the optimal policy with a quadratic loss function coincides with what would be decided if the uncertainty were ignored, the optimal policy may differ if the state equation contains random coefficients.

 Computational mechanics

 In computational mechanics, epistemic uncertainties underlying the lack of knowledge about the physics of the modeled system give rise to mathematical operators associated with the computational model, which are deficient in a certain sense.
 Such operators lack certain properties linked to unmodeled physics.
 When such operators are discretized to perform computational simulations, their accuracy is limited by the missing physics.
 To compensate for this deficiency of the mathematical operator, it is not enough to make the model parameters random, it is necessary to consider a mathematical operator that is random and can thus generate families of computational models in the hope that one of these captures the missing physics.
 Random matrices have been used in this sense, with applications in vibroacoustics, wave propagations, materials science, fluid mechanics, heat transfer, etc.

+Engineering

+Random matrix theory can be applied to the electrical and communications engineering research efforts to study, model and develop Massive Multiple-Input Multiple-Output (MIMO) radio systems.

+Types

 Gaussian ensembles

-The most-commonly studied random matrix distributions are the Gaussian ensembles.
+The most-commonly studied random matrix distributions are the Gaussian ensembles: GOE, GUE and GSE.
+They are often denoted by their Dyson index, β = 1 for GOE, β = 2 for GUE, and β = 4 for GSE.
+This index counts the number of real components per matrix element.